-309. Topics in Russian Cinema.
+309. Topics in Russian Cinema (Taught in English).

 Fall and Spring (3) Prokhorov.

 Taught in English.
 An in-depth study of a major director, genre, period, or theme in Russian cinema.
 Lecture and discussion.
 May be repeated for credit if topic varies.